| Year | Principal | Interest | Loan Balance |

 Homework

-Problem Set: Investments and ROI
+Problem Set: Returns and ROI

 HW 1: Investments and Returns